janschneida/taxodist/README.md

 - Nguyen & Al-Mubaid Similarity Measure (``'nguyen_almubaid'``)
 - Batet Similarity Measure (``'batet'``)

-It is to be noted, that we used the information-content-based adaptations of the shown algorithms based on Sánchez et al. \sanchez since they shoed to yield better results \jia \sanchez.
+It is to be noted, that we used the information-content-based adaptations of the shown algorithms based on Sánchez et al. \sanchez since they showed to yield better results \jia \sanchez.
 The available algorithms to calcualte the information content of a concept are:

 - level of a concept in the taxonomy (``'levels'``)